ULHPC/ulhpc-docs/docs/software/computational-chemistry/electronics/meep.md

 ## Available versions of Meep in ULHPC
 To check available versions of Meep at ULHPC type `module spider meep`.
-Below it shows list of available versions of Meep in ULHPC.
+The following list shows the available versions of Meep in ULHPC.
 ```bash
 phys/Meep/1.3-intel-2017a
 phys/Meep/1.4.3-intel-2018a